An Environmental Monitoring Network for Quantum Gas Experiments and Devices

-The combination of different measurements is easily programmed and can be carried out sequentially over each measurement node.
-Once the node receives a request for data from the network hub it collects data from each of the attached sensors, collates them to a location stamped string and returns this string via the LAN.
+The combination of different measurements is easily programmed and is carried out sequentially over each measurement node.
+Once a node receives a request for data from the collector device, it measures data from each of its attached sensors, collates them into a location-stamped string and returns this string via the LAN.
 There are over 100 sensors compiling environmental data across the devices in the system presented here.
-Measurements are collected over a wired network to avoid wireless microwave noise interfering with the experiment, for instance wifi signals at \SI{2.4}{\giga \hertz} and \SI{5.0}{\giga \hertz} are close to the hyperfine ground states in alkali metals.
-The data are transferred via user datagram protocol (UDP) at intervals of \SI{20}{\second}, which was measured to have a $100\%$ transfer efficiency over a week of operation.
-This time resolution is used for monitoring environmental data but can be reduced to millisecond time steps with the current microprocessor hardware or to the nanosecond limit of the time-series database (TSDB) software.
-To preserve the regularity of communication, each device is programmed with a watchdog script to reset if communication is lost.
+Messages are exchanged over a wired network to avoid wireless microwave noise interfering with the experiments - for instance, WiFi signals at \SI{2.4}{\giga \hertz} and \SI{5.0}{\giga \hertz} are close to the hyperfine ground states in alkali metals.
+The data are transferred via user datagram protocol (UDP), due to its simplicity and low-overhead, at intervals of \SI{20}{\second}, and was measured to have a $100\%$ transfer efficiency over a week of operation.
+This update rate was found to be appropriate for monitoring environmental data, but can be reduced to the millisecond level with the current microprocessor hardware (and the time-series database itself is limited to nanosecond time-stamps).
+Data is transferred in UDP packets, which are both sent and received easily using functions from an existing software library, \textit{EthernetUDP} \cite{ArduinoUDP}.
+For example, the collector device triggers a sensing node by sending a message simply by executing the commands \verb|Udp.beginPacket(Node_IP, localPort); Udp.print("READ");| \verb|Udp.endPacket();| \cite{Barrett2021}.
+Finally, to preserve the robustness of communication, each device is programmed with a watchdog script to power-cycle reset should communication ever be lost, allowing them to automatically reconnect back to the network.